mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32091C_EVAL/Examples/IWDG/IWDG_WindowMode/readme.txt

 @par Example Description

-This example shows how to periodically update the IWDG reload counter and simulate a reload outside the window that generates an MCU IWDG reset.
+How to periodically update the IWDG reload counter and simulate a software fault that generates an MCU IWDG reset after a preset laps of time.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.